 Online therapy · Burlington

-Virtual psychotherapy for adults and couples in Burlington, Aldershot, and across Halton Region.
-Trauma-informed, attachment-based, paced for what you can hold.
+Therapy for adults and couples in Burlington, Aldershot and across Halton Region.
+Online over secure video, or in person at our Mississauga office, a short drive along the QEW.
+Trauma-informed, attachment-based psychotherapy, paced for what you can hold.

 About online therapy in Burlington.